AkshathGirishShriolkar/Finding-the-longest-substring-/README.md

 ## Solution

-- we use a sliding window approach for the above problem statement.
+- We use a sliding window approach for the above problem statement.
-- in the function, before we go to the main fpart of the program, we 1st remove all the spaces.
+- In the function, before we go to the main fpart of the program, we 1st remove all the spaces.
-- we then take care of the edge cases mainly (k=0 and s='')
+- We then take care of the edge cases mainly (k=0 and s='')
-- next, we create 3 free variables. l (or) leng stores length of the string and end is the end pointer of the sliding window.
+- Next, we create 3 free variables. l (or) leng stores length of the string and end is the end pointer of the sliding window.
-- start is the start pointer of the sliding window.
+- Start is the start pointer of the sliding window.
-- we start iterating through the string using a for loop.
+- We start iterating through the string using a for loop.

-- we enter the while loop with an appropriate condition.
+- We enter the while loop with an appropriate condition.
-- when the end pointer moves forward, block1 takes care of logging the character if the character is not present in the window
+- When the end pointer moves forward, block1 takes care of logging the character if the character is not present in the window
-- block2 takes care of when the number of unique characters in the window increases the value k. then, we exit the while loop and by doing that, we increase the start variable, essentially decreasing the sliding window's width by 1 from the left side
+- Block2 takes care of when the number of unique characters in the window increases the value k. then, we exit the while loop and by doing that, we increase the start variable, essentially decreasing the sliding window's width by 1 from the left side
-- block3 just logs the length of the sliding window
+- Block3 just logs the length of the sliding window

 ```
 def alcoding(s,k):